Gujari: Van Gujari

 Van Gujjari is a variety of the Gujari language spoken by the Van Gujjars of Uttarakhand and Himachal Pradesh.

 Bakerwali

-Bakerwali Gujari is mainly spoken by the Bakarwal Gujjars in Indian adminsntrated Jammu and Kashmir and Himachal Pradesh.
+Bakerwali Gujari is mainly spoken by the Bakarwal Gujjars in Indian administrated Jammu and Kashmir and Himachal Pradesh.

 Banihari

 Banihari Gujari is mainly spoken by the Dhodhi or Banihara Gujjars of Jammu and Kashmir.
 It is closely related to Dogri, Kashmiri and Gujari spoken in various villages of Kashmir.